KimaniPhillips12/Insurance_validation/README.md

    - Ensured the `charges` column is of float type for accurate numerical analysis.

 This cleaned dataset is now ready for further exploration and modeling.

+7.**
+Scatterplots were then create and between charges and each variables